Select Language

 The paper demonstrates CRRN's superiority over conventional models like standard Autoencoders (AE), Variational Autoencoders (VAE), and simpler recurrent models.
 Key results include:

-• Higher Anomaly Detection Accuracy: CRRN achieved superior performance metrics (e.g., F1-score, AUC-ROC) on real-world SPI datasets compared to baselines.
+• Higher Anomaly Detection Accuracy: CRRN achieved superior performance metrics (e.g., F1-score, AUC-ROC) on SPI datasets containing printer-induced defects compared to baselines.

 5. Analysis Framework & Case Study